ywssp/bot.wssp/README.md

 ### OWNER

-The user id of the owner(s)
+The user id of the owner(s).
+Separate multiple owners with a comma.

+Get the user id by enabling developer mode in Discord, and right clicking on the user.

 ### PREFIX (?)

 The prefix that the bot uses.
-Multiple prefixes are separated using `|`.
-Might be removed since slash commands are better.
-If they get removed, a version for message commands will be created.
+Only used by commands that can run without slash commands.

 Here is an example of a .env file: